appliedblockchain/tsql/Readme.md

 - booleans are sanitised as `1` (true) or `0` (false)
 - strings are sanitised as unicode string `N'foo'`
 - dates are sanitised as iso datetime strings
-- buffers are sanitised as hex literals
+- buffers are sanitised as hex literals if Buffer is defined
 - other objects are sanitised as json stringified unicode strings, ie. `{foo:1}` becomes `N'{"foo":1}'`
 - non-finite numbers throw as they are not supported by mssql
 - all other values throw